Good animal welfare depends on three components:

 Farming systems should be designed to fulfil the welfare needs of the animals rather than altering the animal, through physical or genetic mutilations to fit a bad system.
 Mutilations can and should be avoided by better breeding, appropriate enriched environments, management and nutrition.

 Breeding sows to produce smaller litters which they can feed properly can reduce injuries caused by fighting for teats.
 This can also reduce the number of piglets that will starve, provided the sow is properly fed.

 Some breeds of sow have higher levels of fat and this can help them to maintain high levels of milk.

 Keeping the sow in high welfare farrowing systems may also help.
 Research in Denmark found that sows in free-farrowing systems ate more food than those kept in crates and it was suggested that they were probably producing more milk.
 Piglets in the free-farrowing systems grew better and were heavier at weaning than those in crates.

-This may explain why there are fewer injuries to the sow’s teats and piglets in systems with plenty of space and enrichment such as straw.
+There are fewer injuries to the sow’s teats, and to other piglets, in systems with plenty of space and enrichment such as straw.
 European Union rules insist that environment and stocking density should be dealt with before resorting to teeth clipping.

 Alternatives to castration

 There are alternative options to castrating piglets which can vastly improve their welfare:

 Rearing entire males